gnuradio/pybombs/README.md

     [env]
     LD_LIBRARY_PATH=${LD_LIBRARY_PATH}:/path/to/more/libs

+In all cases, the environment variable `PYBOMBS_PREFIX` is set to the current prefix.

 #### Using an external script to set the environment

 Inside the config section, a shell script can be defined that sets up an